bkkoluch/weather_task_app/README.md

 ### Technical side:

-Needs to be implementing using bloc architecture from the flutter_bloc package
+Needs to be implemented using bloc architecture from the flutter_bloc package

 Extra points for adding tests